realvnc-labs/rportcli/README.md

      rportcli init -s http://localhost:3000 -l admin -p foobaz

+If you prefer to use environment variables instead you can do the following:

+    export RPORT_USER=admin
+    export RPORT_PASSWORD=foobaz
+    export RPORT_SERVER_URL=http://localhost:3000
+    #now you can run any rportcli command without config
+    rportcli client list

+You can also use a hybrid variant, where e.g. user and server url are provided as config options and password as an environment variable.

+     rportcli init -s http://localhost:3000 -l admin
+     export RPORT_SERVER_URL=http://localhost:3000
+     rportcli client list

- Rportcli will check the provided options by calling the rport [status API](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/cloudradar-monitoring/rport/master/api-doc.yml#/default/get_status).
+After the config initialisation, Rportcli will check the provided options by calling the rport [status API](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/cloudradar-monitoring/rport/master/api-doc.yml#/default/get_status).

- Rportcli will generate config file at the defined locations and use it all following report requests.

 ## Cli